NxPKG/khulnasoft-docs/content/dns/additional-options/_index.md

 # Additional options

-Beyond [setting up your zone](/dns/zone-setups/) and [updating your DNS records](/dns/manage-dns-records/), you may want to customize the following settings in Cloudflare DNS:
+Beyond [setting up your zone](/dns/zone-setups/) and [updating your DNS records](/dns/manage-dns-records/), you may want to customize the following settings in Khulnasoft DNS:

 {{<directory-listing>}}